heyunyan19930924/Chromosome-Simulation/README.md

   b.
 For online simulation, the output data is saved inside Parameter_run.dtask file.

 The "dataAnalysis v#.tank" contains some stochastic analysis tools for the simulation.

+Notes:
+1. There is compile issue on UNC server, due to the fact that the default compiler on UNC server does not support C++11.
+To resolve this, once the submission to server is complete, ssh to UNC server and direct into the source folder (by cd DataTaskWorkingDirectory/*FILENAME*/Sources), modify the make file by typing "emacs MakeFile", and change the MakeFile by appending "-std=c++11" at the back to the "CXXFLAGS" line.
+Compile again.